-The new Breitling for Bentley GT Ice Chronograph watch offers a snow-white dial and the signature rotating bezel with circular slide-rule (also known as variable tachometer.)
+The new Breitling for Bentley GT Ice Chronograph offers a snow-white dial and the signature rotating bezel with circular slide-rule (also known as a variable tachometer.)
 Designed to celebrate Bentley’s numerous achievement when it comes to top speed records set on icy surfaces in cold places, the new limited edition timekeeper seems to just nail it when it comes to exterior finish.

 Traditionally for the Breitling for Bentley series (possibly, in order to justify the huge price increase over “normal” Breitling watches,) the timekeeper is animated by the top-grade Breitling caliber B13B.

 Based on the well-known ETA Valjoux 7750 automatic chronograph movement, the caliber is certified by the Swiss COSC (Controle Officiel Suisse des Chronometres) authority as a proper chronometer.
 Basically, this means that B13B is made using high-grade components that, working together, provide the watch with a lot higher accuracy than a base ETA 7750 blank caliber does.